ArtemisRex22/startup/notes.md

 Promises, async/await
 Browser rendering is single threaded
 Everthing must be asynchronous
+If something is going to take a long time to render using JS because your program (at least for JS) can only do one thing at a time.
+So you should run it in a JS promise.
 Promise
     pending - Currently running asychronously
     fulfilled - Completed successfully